NEW RENAISSANCE

 It’s all a question of story.
 We are in trouble just now because we do not have a good story.
 We are in between stories.
 The Old Story—the account of how the world came to be and how we fit into it—is not functioning properly, and we have not learned the New Story.

-We see the makings of a new story as new thinkers arise and new paradigms are being adopted.
+We see the makings of a new story as new thinkers and more holistic paradigms arise.
 It will be a story that integrates ancient wisdom with modern frontiers of discovery.
 It will be a story that animates the world.
 As Christians, we believe Christ can and should be at the center of this cosmic story.

 PUBLIC EVENTS